-- 1. describe the reasons for not making satisfactory progress, - 2. outline a program for correcting the problem, and - 3. list an approved, attainable class schedule, signed by your academic advisor and a representative from the Teaching and Learning Center, for the following quarter.
+- Describe the reasons for not making satisfactory progress, - Outline a program for correcting the problem, - List an approved, attainable class schedule, signed by your academic advisor and a representative from the Teaching and Learning Center.
+If the cumulative GPA is below 2.0 a signature from Records will be required as well.